primarypigments/papas_pizza/README.md

 Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-Consider adding a basic screenshot of your Projects Board.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ![screenshot](documentation/gh-projects.png)

 ### GitHub Issues

 [GitHub Issues](https://github.com/primarypigments/papas_pizza/issues) served as an another Agile tool.
 There, I used my own **User Story Template** to manage user stories.

-It also helped with milestone iterations on a weekly basis.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-Consider adding a screenshot of your Open and Closed Issues.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 - [Open Issues](https://github.com/primarypigments/papas_pizza/issues) [![GitHub issues](https://img.shields.io/github/issues/primarypigments/papas_pizza)](https://github.com/primarypigments/papas_pizza/issues)